Hack-My-Life/disaster_tweets/README.md

 The dataset includes labels indicating which of the tweets refer to actual disasters.
 Halide uses logistic regression to create a classifier with a baseline accuracy of ~77.5%.
 The aim of this project is to examine other Machine Learning/Deep Learning models to determine if this initial accuracy score can be improved upon.
 For the sake of consistency, I have preserved Halide's original train/test split.

-The repo is also inspired by Sabber Ahamed's excellent series on [Medium](https://medium.com/@sabber/classifying-yelp-review-comments-using-lstm-and-word-embeddings-part-1-eb2275e4066b) and corresponding git [repo](https://github.com/msahamed/yelp_comments_classification_nlp) overviewing sentiment analysis with Keras.
+The repo was also inspired by Sabber Ahamed's excellent series on [Medium](https://medium.com/@sabber/classifying-yelp-review-comments-using-lstm-and-word-embeddings-part-1-eb2275e4066b) and corresponding git [repo](https://github.com/msahamed/yelp_comments_classification_nlp) overviewing sentiment analysis with Keras.
 Furthermore, I have utilized Alex Sánchez's custom implementation of NBSVM, outlined in the comments of this Kaggle [kernel](https://www.kaggle.com/jhoward/nb-svm-strong-linear-baseline), in order to test an additional ML approach against SVM and Multinomial Naive Bayes classifiers.

 Dependencies